valeryozenne/Cardiac-Structure-Database/Tutorial_for_Lucy/README.md

 You can define the linear transform either manually or from registration.

-ITK-SNAP is the reference software for ANTs and can be used for defining linear transform either.
+ITK-SNAP is the reference software for ANTs and can be used for defining linear transform.
 Check this: https://github.com/ANTsX/ANTs/wiki/Using-ITK-SNAP-with-ANTs

 * step 1, open the mean_b0 image twice: